Social Welfare Courses

 Ssw 729 Social Work Practice with Women (3)

 Knowledge and practice skills required for working with adult women in various life circumstances, using traditional and feminist models.
 Emphasis on incorporating feminist perspectives into practice approaches and on the societal and agency context for providing services to women.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 730 Special Areas of Administration of Social Welfare (3)